currentxchange/purple-explainer/README.md

 **Top Charts** - Content sorted by Up count on a mapp, used to distribute rewards in PURPLE and determine which content should appear most prominently on the map.
 Top 64 content is rewarded daily.

-**Time Unit** - 5-minute units used to run cXc geotemporal displays.
-1 SOL signifies 1 time unit.
+**Time Unit** - 5-minute units used to run cXc geotemporal Top Charts, and as the basis of the PURPLE.
+1 PURPLE 1 SOL = 1 time unit.
 Top Charts are calculated every time unit.
-Gregorian time spans (Month, Week, etc.) are calculated from aggregating time unit information and are used in Mapps to give rewards (ex. daily Top Chart rewards = 288 time units = 288 PURPLE).
+Gregorian time spans (Month, Week, etc.) are calculated in time units using GMT and displayed for easy access information and are used in Mapps to give rewards (ex. daily Top Chart rewards = 288 time units = 288 PURPLE).

 **SOL** - Abundant Time-Token that can be received freely up to 288 SOL per day by any user of [mapps](https://docs.google.com/document/d/1YppJ2EYumRI2j0UHYdZh7NJMObMI_NfHgaFRLbjgBtw/preview).
 Spent 1:1 to give Sol Ups